 Yes, for the most part you can camp anywhere in Anza Borrego Desert State Park, as long as your vehicle remains on established roads and trails, and pulls into previously used campsites and clearings.
-But no, there are also places that are off-limits to camping, including day-use areas.
+There actually are established “park orders” designating where primitive camping and backcountry camping is allowed.

 Can You Camp Anywhere in Anza Borrego?

-Anza Borrego Desert State Park is one of the few state parks in California that permits free, open, “backcountry camping”, without having to obtain a permit.
+Anza Borrego Desert State Park is the only state park in California that allows dispersed camping (boondocking) without having to obtain a permit or pay fees.
 It’s also one of more popular areas for boondocking in California.
-For that matter, yes you can camp anywhere in Anza Borrego.
-But there are, of course certain rules that limit where you can camp, including where you can drive your RV or camper.

 Click here to view the official road map of Anza Borrego Desert State Park.